 At Poplar Forest, Jefferson integrated the design of the house and ornamental landscape.
 Today, however, few of Jefferson’s landscape features remain.

-These include the sunken lawn behind the house, the two mounds flanking the house, the poplar trees north of the house, and portions of the road system.
+The original features that do remain include the sunken lawn behind the house, the two mounds flanking the house, the poplar trees north of the house, and portions of the road system.
 In Jefferson’s time, ornamental plantings would have been associated with these features and other parts of the lawn immediately surrounding the house.
+The Archaeology and Landscape Department has worked to restore many of the ornamental plantings on the North side of the house including the clumps of trees, oval beds of roses, and the west double row of Paper Mulberry trees.

 Since 1989, archaeologists have explored the landscape using a variety of methods.
 What they have found is an elaborate scheme, with major elements that changed over time as Jefferson tinkered with his plan.